 Step 2.4.2: Findings Based on Increase in Fire Frequency

-For findings in the “Fire Prevention and Administrative Controls” category, record any FIF changes due to likelihood rating changes and any adjustment factors in 2.1.8.
+For findings in the “Fire Prevention and Administrative Controls” category, record any FIF changes due to likelihood rating changes and any adjustment factors in Worksheet 2.1.8.

-Step 2.4.3: for Compensatory Measures
+Step 2.4.3: Adjustment Factors for Compensatory Measures

-For transient and hot work fires, record any adjustment factors for compensatory measures in 2.1.8.
-However, do not reduce the summed FIF for the fire area below -6.
+For transient and hot work fires, record any adjustment factors for compensatory measures in Worksheet 2.1.8.
+However, do not reduce the summed FIF for the fire area below 7E-6.

+Step 2.4.4: Critical Area Adjustment Factors

+For each transient and hot work fire scenario, use the guidance in Worksheet 2.2.2c (and Step 2.4.2) to determine the critical area adjustment factor.
+Record the critical floor area, plausible floor area, and critical area adjustment factor in Worksheet 2.2.2c for each fire scenario.
+Copy the critical area adjustment factor to Worksheet 2.1.8 for the appropriate fire scenario.

-Step 2.4.4: Screening Check
+Step 2.4.5: Screening Check

 For each scenario either copy DF, CCDP, SF, and NSP from the first row or, if available, use the most recent value.
-Calculate the resulting DCDFj for the scenario using the FIF for the ignition source from Step 2.4.1 and the adjustment factors from Steps 2.4.2 and 2.4..
+Calculate the resulting DCDFj for the scenario using the FIF for the ignition source from Step 2.4.1 and the adjustment factors from Steps 2.4.2, 2.4.3 and 2.4.4.
 Calculate the total DCDF as the sum of the DCDFj estimates for each of the scenarios.